for visiting me.

 One important experience, besides being elected (with 99% of votes) coordinator of Journalism Department (UnC – Concórdia), was the awarded project TV program, “Papo Cabeça” which I directed and supervised with a colegue.

-The TV show was entirely produced by students and transmited in a local Curitiba TV and to 400 Uninter´s e-learning poles in Brazil.
-Busy days!
+The TV show was entirely produced by students and transmited in a public Curitiba TV and to 400 Uninter´s e-learning poles in Brazil.

 Nonetheless, most of my life I researched about the image - framed or in motion, fictional or (intending to be) real.
 I must say I always enjoyed and reflected in an interdisciplinary way.